mountaineerbr/markets/README.md

 You can use bash aliases to individual scripts or place them under your $PATH .

-Some scripts need free api keys.
-You can test these scripts with the builtin demo key, however that may stop working at any time.
+Some scripts may need free api keys.

 ---